Introduction

 Selected Talks

-• Using tides to reveal the interior and evolution of rocky and icy bodies in the context of planetary missions - Application to the Mars system, Enceladus, and Pluto-Charon binary, Caltech, January, 2024
+• Using tides to reveal the interior and evolution of rocky and icy bodies in the context of planetary missions - Application to the Mars system, Enceladus, and Pluto-Charon binary, Caltech, January 2024

-• Tidal constraints on the interior and evolution of rocky and icy planets and moons, July 2023 TU Delft
+• Tidal constraints on the interior and evolution of rocky and icy planets and moons, TU Delft, July 2023

 • Heating planetary bodies with tidal interactions, Latsis symposium on the origin and prevalence of life, ETH Zürich, September 2022